MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 ```

 ### -StreetSuffix
 Specifies the modifier of the street name.
 The street suffix will typically be something like street, avenue, way, or boulevard.

+This parameter is not supported and will be deprecated.

 ```yaml
 Type: String